Cinemagraphs and Plotagraphs are a still images with subtle isolated movement that run in an endless loop.

-A cinemagraph is based on a bit of video footage where all but some movement has been ‘frozen’.
+A cinemagraph is based on video footage where all but some movement has been ‘frozen’.

 A plotagraph is based on a still image in which elements of the image are manipulated so they appear to move.